January 7, 2025

 KEDA supports over 65 scalers, including Azure Service Bus, AWS SQS Queue, Kafka, Prometheus, and more, allowing it to handle a wide range of event sources.
 It integrates with Kubernetes' Horizontal Pod Autoscaler (HPA), increasing its capabilities without introducing complexity.
 KEDA is lightweight and introduces minimal overhead, making it an efficient choice for production environments.

-Event Detection: KEDA monitors various event sources (e.g., message queues, databases) using components called scalers.
+Event Detection: KEDA monitors in Kubernetes various event sources (e.g., message queues, databases) using components called scalers.
 Each scaler is designed for a specific event source and knows how to query it for metrics.

 Metric Evaluation: When an event occurs, the scaler evaluates its associated metrics.
 For example, a scaler monitoring a message queue might check the number of pending messages.